-FDI in sectors/activities to the extent permitted under automatic route does not require any prior approval either by the Government or RBI.
+Foreign Direct Investments in sectors/activities to the extent permitted under automatic route does not require any prior approval either by the Government or RBI.
 The investors are only required to notify the Regional office concerned of RBI within prescribed period of receipt of inward remittances and file the required documents with that office and issue of shares to foreign investors.

-- B) Approval route
+B) Approval route:

-FDI in activities not covered under the automatic route requires prior Government approval and are considered by the Foreign Investment Promotion Board (FIPB), Ministry of Finance.
+Foreign Direct Investments in activities not covered under the automatic route requires prior Government approval and are considered by the Foreign Investment Promotion Board (FIPB), Ministry of Finance.
 Application can be made in Form FC-IL; Plain paper applications carrying all relevant details are also accepted.
 No fee is payable.